antoineco/aco-tomcat/README.md

 An array of custom `Executor` entries to be added to the `Service` block.
 Each entry is to be supplied as a Hash of attributes/values for the `Executor` XML node.

 #####`http_connector`
 Whether to enable the [HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html).
 Boolean value.
 Defaults to `true`.
-The connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
  - `http_port`: HTTP connector port.
 Defaults to `8080` (global) / `8081` (instance).
  - `http_protocol`: protocol to use
  - `http_use_threadpool`: whether to use the previously described Executor within the HTTP connector.
 Boolean value.
 Defaults to `false`.